Singam II: Production

 Reprising their roles from the original film are Anushka Shetty, Vivek, Vijayakumar, Nassar, and Radha Ravi while Hansika Motwani was signed on as the second female lead.
 British actor Danny Sapani plays the main antagonist.
 The actress Anjali is also featured in an item number.
 Prakash Raj did not return for the sequel, but he can be seen in clips from Singam that are intermittently featured during Singam II.
 The film was shot mainly in Thiruvananthapuram in Kerala, Tuticorin, Chennai, Tirunelveli and Karaikudi in Tamil Nadu.
 The director has also filmed some of the key songs, stunts and talkie portions in Durban, Cape Town and Johannesburg in South Africa, as well as Malaysia and Kenya.
 Primary production began in September 2012 and lasted for seven months until filming was wrapped up on 30 April 2013.

 Soundtrack

 Development

 Devi Sri Prasad, who had also worked on the score of Singam, returned for Singam II.
 Bollywood singer Baba Sehgal had recorded a song in the film following the success of his "Kadhal Vandhale" number from the original.
 The soundtrack was released on 2 June 2013, a day after its originally scheduled launch in a grand event attended by several celebrities.

 Reception

 Times of India gave the album 3/5 stars and stated that "DSP gets a foot-tapping album in Singam 2, though it sounds uncomfortably very similar to Singam."
-BehindWoods gave the album 2.5 stars out of 5, stating that it is "a straight forward, nothing fancy, DSP album."
-IndiaGlitz also gave it 2.5 stars in a scale of 5, concluding that the album is "strictly for the masses, targeting the masala aspect."